Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Pruning monsteras

 The word pruning means cutting over or trimming over dead and overgrown branches of a tree or plant.
 You can trim the overgrown aerial roots of your Monstera for better looks.
-If you do not want to trim those roots you can also put them back o=in the pot.
+If you do not want to trim those roots you can also put them back in the pot.

 Pests

 Monsteras are susceptible to mealybugs under their leaves alongside scales, aphids, and spider mites.
-Wipe their leaves down about once every week to stay them clean and take away dust.
+Wipe their leaves down about once every week to keep them clean and take away dust.
 This routine maintenance keeps their dark green leaves healthy and glossy.
-If you are doing find small critters in your plant, wipe them off with a light soap solution or gentle insecticide to urge obviate the pests.
+If you are doing find small critters in your plant, wipe them off with a light soap solution or gentle insecticide to obviate the pests.

 Additional Outdoor Care Tips